55 Cancri: 55 Cancri A

 The approximate ratios of periods of adjacent orbits are (proceeding outward): 1:20, 1:3, 1:6, 1:20.
 The nearly 1:3 ratio between 55 Cancri Ab and Ac is apparently a near resonance, rather than a genuine mean motion resonance.

 A 2025 study found that a four-planet model with Ab, Ac, Ae and Af as planets, accounting for the stellar activity cycle, explains the observed radial velocities at least as well as a five-planet model with 55 Cancri Ad.
 Therefore, 55 Cancri Ad remains unconfirmed and other observations, such as by astrometry, are required to confirm it.
+Astrometric detection of the planet was finally done in 2026, yielding an inclination of 94° and a true mass of 3.2 Jupiter mass.